 Check your plumbing and electrical fixtures, replacing any broken items

-Bottom line: The professional restoration crew at Cut N Dry Restoration will have all the necessary supplies, tools, and materials.
+Bottom line: The professional restoration crew at Cut N Dry Restoration will have all the necessary supplies, tools, and materials to transform your property.
 We will conduct a thorough investigation, develop a customized and efficient plan of action, and then get to work.
 With the right team at your side, your hoarder house will soon be a happy home.
 To schedule your appointment, call (909) 829-5002.